 Long-Term Care Ombudsman

-When residents and families cannot resolve their problems through consultation with the facility staff or governmental agencies involved, they should contact their District Ombudsman.
-The Ombudsman works with many agencies and may be able to help resolve questions or concerns that involve state and federal agencies administering services to the elderly.
-Concerns can include quality of care, financial information, resident rights, admissions, transfer, and discharge.
-Also included are questions regarding nursing homes, homes for the aged, assisted care living facilities, Medicaid, and Medicare.
+When residents and families cannot resolve their problems through consultation with the facility staff or governmental agencies involved, they may contact their District Ombudsman.
+District Ombudsmen concerns can include quality of care, financial information, resident rights, admissions, transfer, and discharge.

 Choose a topic below for more information.